lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 I've read a lot about types in Haskell, OCaml and F#, but never had the chance to program anything using that kind of strong type system.
 I've been using dynamic languages (Javascript and Clojure) for the last years, so it feel a little weird to think of types first.

+Disclaimer: I'll try to be as practical as I can.
+I will try not to say "Monad" like everybody knows what it means, for instance :)

-That said, I've come with the following initial representation of the cards:
+Back to the problem, I've come with the following initial representation of the cards:

 ```elm-lang
 type Value = Jack | Queen | King | Ace | Num Int